 Based on knowledge gained from the original test track of 1952 and subsequent modifications, ALWEG unveiled what has become the most successful monorail system in July of 1957.
 Located at the same Fuhlingen test sight, this was ALWEG's first full-scale monorail.
 It caught the attention of Walt Disney, which resulted in the world's attention to the design after Disneyland opened their ALWEG monorail in 1959.
 Today ALWEG-based systems exist all around the world and many more are in the works.

 In 1947, the eminent French bridge builder Lucien Chadenson became interested in the Bennie Railplane experimental line.
 Also impressed by the Paris Metro Route 11, which uses rubber tires, he decided to combine the two principles.
 The result was a suspended monorail in which the bogies are protected from weather conditions inside a steel or concrete box-beam above the train.
 The test track operated for many years in Chateauneuf, south of Paris.
 Film buffs may recognize it from the sixties classic "Fahrenheit 451."
-Curiously, the French have never used the system, but the Japanese have built two successful Safege lines (see Monorails of the World page).
+Curiously, the French have never used the system, but the Japanese have built two successful Safege lines.
 The Siemens Company of Germany has developed a smaller scale system similar to the SAFEGE Monorail.
 Aerorail of Texas and Sky Train of Florida are promoting steel-wheel versions of SAFEGE as well.

 No monorail in history captured the attention of the public quite like Walt Disney's Alweg Monorail did when it opened in 1959.
 The result would be the unfortunate type-casting of monorails being "theme park rides," except in Japan.
 Later versions of the Disneyland monorail improved on the Alweg system and in 1971 a larger dual-rail system was built in Florida at Walt Disney World.
 A full-sized Alweg monorail was also built for the Tokyo Disneyland Resort area in the 1990s.